tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

 \text{Enc}((k^a_1, k^b_0), f(1, 0)) & \text{Enc}((k^a_1, k^b_1), f(1, 1)) \cr
 \end{vmatrix}
 $$

+{{<note>}}
+I assume the existence of a randomized encryption scheme which encrypts and decrypts messages using two keys.
+A simple way to do this is encrypting once with each key.
+Another cooler, and more efficient way is to xor the keys together.
+Proving that this is secure is left as an exercise to the reader.
+{{</note>}}

 Now, if you were to magically have the keys $k^a_{x_0}$ and $k^b_{x_1}$, then those keys wouldn't tell you any information